 - May 4 – October 5, 168th & Dodge

-Ok, so I didn’t follow a recipe; I followed my tastebuds.
-And my mouth was watering for the taste of cumin, curry and salt.
-Here’s what I put together for today’s lunch/dinner after my farmer’s market visit yesterday.
+I didn’t follow a recipe; I followed my tastebuds.
+And my mouth was watering for the taste of cumin, curry, and salt.
+Here’s what I put together for a tasty lunch/dinner after a recent farmer’s market visit.

 1 Tbsp. ghee (clarified butter)